LesterLyu/What-To-Eat/DOCUMENT/messages/message-get-all.md

-# user get all messages
+# User get all messages

 Used for a user to get his own collection of all messages, no matter if the message is already read or unread.